 This “but” technique will literally change the structure of your brain and elevate your happiness level dramatically.
 Being happy can be that easy.

-The problem is that usually those “happy thoughts” are not really happy thoughts.
+The problem is that usually those affirmations and “happy thoughts” are not really happy thoughts.
 They instead make you unhappy.
 Why?
 Because you don’t believe them.

 If you believe you’re unfit, you cannot fool yourself into believing you are fit.
 However, you can believe that you can get fit.